February 24 – March 31, 2021

 This program is offered live through Zoom webinar with the availability for students to interact through Q&A with the presenter.

 For enrolled students, a video recording will be available after each class in the event you miss a class or would like to review the content.

 It is possible to register and take the course at any time.
 You can catch up on any classes you miss with the recordings.

 Requirements and Recommendations:

-Swami Brahmananda is Manager of the Sivananda Ashram Yoga Retreat and senior staff of the Sivananda organization.
-A long-time practitioner of yoga, he regularly teaches yoga philosophy and meditation for the Sivananda Yoga Teacher Training Courses as well as meditation immersion courses.
-He is a much-loved, inspiring, and knowledgeable teacher.
+A long-time practitioner of yoga, meditation and philosophical studies, he regularly teaches meditation and yoga philosophy for the Sivananda Yoga Teachers’ Training Courses as well as the Advanced Yoga Teachers’ Training Courses.
+He also teaches online courses on the Patanjali Yoga Sutras and Vedanta.
+Swami Brahmananda is a much-loved, inspiring, and knowledgeable teacher.